 And here are lots more ideas on my secret Bambino pinterest board that I just made un-secret today!
 Check her out:

 Hardwood floors are pretty, but not cozy.
 It will most likely be a black and white something with a bold pattern.
 I might just play rug, musical chairs in our house or if I find an awesome deal I’m always up for that!
 I’m eying these rugs right now.
-(Rugs from Ikea, Pattern Society, World Market.)
+(Here are 12 large rugs for under $200!)

-7. Have a rocking chair.
 I mean duh, right.
 I love rocking chairs anyway.
 And now I have a really good excuse to buy one!
 Or recover my mom’s old one, ha!
 Look at all of these pretty options.
 Oh my.
 Which one to chose?
 I’ve heard it’s nice to have a glider/rocking chair with padded arms to nurse on.
 So I guess that is one of my criteria.
 If money were no object I’d probably get this one, ohh or maybe this one, or this one?
-But, since money is a concern, I have a spooky suspicion I’ll end up using this tutorial to recover my mama’s old glider she used with my little brothers!

 image via Apartment Therapy

-9. Have a reading nook, near the international book collection.
+Have a reading nook, near the international book collection.
 A tee pee or a hula hoop canopy or something else?
 The hula hoop canopy sounds easiest to make, so that’s probably what I’ll end up with!
-I actually did a post about hula hoop canopies long ago on C.R.A.F.T.!
-This one from Land of Nod is pretty dang cute too.

 So, that’s my list of my 10 nursery must haves.
 Now, to actually get started on making this list come true, ha!
 Do you have any nursery must haves?
 Am I forgetting something?
 Do share..!
 Oh and the very 1st DIY nursery blog project is going up on Friday, the sneak peak is in the picture from item #2.